-As the sign of the Mosaic Covenant, the Sabbath reminds the nation of Israel of their sacred relationship with God and the obligations that come with being a holy nation charged with a divine mission.
-And when Israel keeps the Sabbath, it "reminds" God that we are still committed to that mission, that we join with our ancestors at the foot of Mount Sinai, in declaring, "We will do everything the Lord has said; we will obey" (Exodus 24:7).
+As the sign of the Mosaic Covenant, the Sabbath reminds Israel of the sacred relationship with God and the obligations that come with being a holy nation charged with a divine mission.
+And when Israel keeps the Sabbath, it "reminds" God that we are still committed to that mission, that we join with our ancestors at the foot of Mount Sinai, in declaring, "We will do everything the Lord has said; we will obey''' (Exodus 24:7).